How to Apply

 - A PDF copy of your college transcript(s)

 Unofficial transcripts saved or scanned in as PDFs are permissable for uploading to the online application.
-An official copy of the transcript(s) must be mailed to the address below.
+An official copy of the transcript(s) are not required until after a student has been admitted.
+Admitted students should have Official Transcripts sent to the mailing address below.

 - Your official GRE scores (including the subject test, if you have taken it).
-The subject test in Chemistry is recommended, but not required.
+While not required, submitting your applicable GRE Subject Test score(s) is strongly recommended and viewed favorably by the admissions committee.
 The MIT reporting code is 3514, and the department code is 0301.

 If you have submitted scores to MIT without the department code, or with a different department code, there is no need to re-send your official score report as the official scores will still be associated with your application.